Staying sharp: Sack artist Donald fueled by Super Bowl loss

 Donald even went for a little jog with the kids.

-“Just trying to keep up with the girls,” laughed Donald, who recently made a seven-figure donation to the University of Pittsburgh’s Football Championship Fund.
+“Just trying to keep up with the girls,” said Donald, who recently made a seven-figure donation to the University of Pittsburgh’s Football Championship Fund.
 “I have 10-yard bursts in me.
 That (5K race) would be tough.
 Got to have a lot of stamina and training.
 I’ll probably get it done.”

 An endeavor for later.